gioanateora/Project_MOR/README.md

 # PINNs vs Greedy in Reduced Basis Method for parametric Advection-Diffusion problem

-This software provides all the functions needed to compute approximate solutions to a parametric advection-diffusion problem using the Physic Informed Neural Network (PINN) and the Reduced Order Model (ROM) via the greedy algorithm.
+This software provides all the functions needed to compute approximate solutions to a parametric advection-diffusion problem using the Physics Informed Neural Network (PINN) and the Reduced Order Model (ROM) via the greedy algorithm.
 The code to compute the online accuracy and speed-up with respect to Finite Element Methods (FEM) is provided.